chitkot/RepData_PeerAssessment1/PA1_template.md

 Conclusion: Yes, the mean and median values obtained after imputing missing values differ from the values in the first part of the assignment.
 The values computed from the imputed data are lower than those from the original non-imputed data.
 Therefore, imputing missing data has decreased the estimates of the total daily number of steps.

-## Are there differences in activity patterns between weekdays and weekends?
+## Are there differences in activity patterns between weekdays and weekends (using imputed dataset)?

 ### 1. Creating factor variable with two levels: "weekday" and "weekend"